petergoldstein/dalli/README.md

 Installation and Usage
 ------------------------

 Remember, Dalli **requires** memcached 1.4+.
 You can check the version with `memcached -h`.
-Please note that memcached that Mac OS X Snow Leopard ships with is 1.2.8 and won't work.
-Install 1.4.x using Homebrew with
+Please note that the memcached version that *Mac OS X Snow Leopard* ships with is 1.2.8 and it won't work.
+Install memcached 1.4.x using Homebrew with

     brew install memcached